 - skeletal muscle relaxation

 However, using general anesthetic poses a higher risk of complications than local anesthesia.
-If the surgery is more minor, an individual may choose local as a result, especially if they have a underlying condition, such as sleep apnea.
+If the surgery is more minor, an individual may choose local anesthesia, especially if they have an underlying condition, such as sleep apnea.

-Before general anesthesia is administered, patients will have a pre-surgery assessment to determine the most appropriate drugs to use, the quantities of those drugs and in which combination.
+Before receiving general anesthesia, patients will have a presurgery assessment to determine the most appropriate drugs to use, the quantities of those drugs, and in which combination.

-Some of the factors to be explored in a pre-surgical evaluation include:
+Some factors to explore in a presurgical evaluation include:

 - medical history